Anxiety and SleepUpdated on May 23, 2019

 This category of anxiety disorders is typically broken into three types.

 - Agoraphobia involves fear of being in places where leaving is either extremely difficult or embarrassing.
-Examples include open spaces, enclosed spaces, public transportation, being in large crowds, or going outside of home alone.
+Examples include open spaces, enclosed spaces, public transportation, being in large crowds, or going outside of the home alone.
 People with agoraphobia typically have major fears of two or more of those places.

 - Social phobia is the fear of social interactions and is also known as Social Anxiety Disorder that was described in the previous section.